 Heading clockwise as we roughly trace the NC500 route, be prepared for the most jaw-dropping drive to Kinlochewe Club site.
 You’ll be glad to spend a few nights at each site on this trip in order to process the surrounding natural beauty but the vistas on each stage of your actual journey are just as impressive.

 Kinlochewe is a relaxed, primarily hardstanding site, which is softened by the lushness of its blooms and plants.
 Be sure to take in the scenic drive to the Applecross Peninsula with its incredible views over the water to the islands of Raasay and Skye.
 If you’re feeling brave you can always drive over the ‘Bealach na Ba’ mountain pass — but this is definitely not recommended in a large motorhome or with a caravan!

-The Bealach na Bà mountain pass is stunning but is unsuitable for large vehicles Graham Lewin/Club member
+Photo of The Bealach na Bà mountain pass by Graham Lewin

 It’s an even better idea to immerse yourself in this landscape using your own two feet.
 Kinlochewe sits on the perimeter of the Beinn Eighe National Nature Reserve (NNR), the oldest of its kind in the UK.
 It was established in 1951 and covers 48 square kilometres, encompassing such celebrities as Loch Maree and Glen Torridon.
 If you don’t know where to start, don’t worry – a mile from the site lies the Beinn Eighe NNR Visitor Centre, where maps and guides are on hand to help you plan your activities.

 Two eminently achievable strolls depart from the centre itself, but for something a little longer and more rugged you might need to drive a couple of miles up the road to the trails car park at Loch Maree.
 With any luck you’ll catch sight of a red deer, sea eagle, or even a golden eagle.